MinghanWu039/League-of-Legend-Analysis/README.md

 *Question to Answer:*

-In the history of LoL, the choice of side (blue or red) is often believed to have an influence on the team winning rate, with the blue side having a greater chance of winning.
+In the history of LoL, the side of team (blue or red) is often believed to have an influence on the team winning rate, with the blue side having a greater chance of winning.
 If this is true, then the result of game largely depends on luck -- the team on the blue side has a significant advantage -- and hence the outcome of one game does not necessarily reflect the strength of a team.
 For this reason, we put forth this question:

-_Will the choice of side by a team in a game affect the team kills?_
+_Will the side of team by a team in a game affect the team kills?_

 * $$H_0$$: The blue side has the same expected team kills as the red side.